Neovim embeds the libuv library in the editor and exposes lua (and to some

 command! -nargs=+ -complete=dir -bar Grep lua require'tools'.asyncGrep(<q-args>)

-Now we can call :Grep searchTerm
+Now we can call :Grep searchTerm and get results without

 blocking the main editor loop!